ctphoenix/Python-Course-Material/chapter7.md

 Homophily is a network characteristic.
 Homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
-- Let's consider how similar individuals in this network are.
-Recall that homophily occurs when nodes that are neighbors in a network also share a characteristic, such as sex or caste.
+- Let's consider how much homophily exists in these networks.
 Our measure will be the proportion of edges whose nodes in the pair share a characteristic.
 How much homophily do we expect by chance?
-If a characteristics were distributed completely randomly, the probability that two nodes share a characteristic is simply the product of chances that both, independently, have that characteristic.
+If a characteristics were distributed completely randomly, the probability that two nodes share a characteristic is simply the product of chances that both nodes, independently, have that characteristic.
 To get the chances they share ANY characteristic, we then simply sum the chances of sharing a particular characteristic.
 How can we do this for our dataset?
-Create a function chance_homophily(characteristics) that takes a dict of characteristics (from Question 3) and computes the chance homophily for that characteristic.
+Create a function `chance_homophily(chars)` that takes a dict with individuals as keys and characteristics as values, and computes the chance homophily for that characteristic.
-- Use your function to compute the chance homophily for `hist = {1:3,2:1,3:1}`.
+- A sample of three peoples' favorite colors is given in `favorite_colors`.
+Use your function to compute the chance homophily in this group.

 *** =hint
-- Try using `counter` in the `collections` library.
-The values in a `counter` objects can be divided by the total count to get the proportion of individuals in each unique category.
+- The `Counter` function in the `collections` library takes a `list` and creates a `dict` with unique list values as keys and their count as values.
+The values in a `Counter` object can be divided by the total count to get the proportion of individuals in each unique category.
-- Then, simply sum the squares of these probabilities!
+- Simply sum the squares of these proportions!

 *** =pre_exercise_code
 ```{python}